aws-samples/aws-cdk-microservices-workshop/Lab2-Create-Service-with-FarGate/readme.md

 ```

 An ALB DNS name will be shown as the output.
 Click on the link to view the output it in browser.
+Remember to append the context path /color to the DNS value.

 ## 9. Testing our service deployments from the console and the ALB